gabrielgiordan/blueprintdao/README.md

 #The Session

-A session is created for an more efficient management of the created daos, all of them will use the same connection and will share `PrepareStatement` mappings.
+A session is created for a more efficient management of the created daos, all of them will use the same connection and will share `PrepareStatement` mappings.
 A `PreparedStatement` is never created twice in a session.
 The `SessionManager` superclass will also control all the created entities and `ResultSet` mapped columns.

 When a session is ended, all the created `PreparedStatement` instances are closed, as the `Connection` passed as parameter.
 So a session should be created in manner that all the queries and transactions uses it.